JuliaPalacios/Covid19_Analyses/README.md

 This is an ongoing project.
 Please refer to [todo](https://github.com/JuliaPalacios/Covid19_Analyses/tree/master/todo) if you would like to contribute on a certain topic.

 1. Data pre-processing.
-We need to download the msa and metadata files directly from Gisaid.
+We need to download the msa and metadata files directly from GISAID.
 Sequences are already aligned.
 We need to place those files in the data folder.
-We then need to run quality_check.R.
+We then need to run *quality_check.R*.
 This code will place two new files in your data folder.

-2. sites_ref.R removes sites that are not in the reference sequence and subset_filter.R will filter sites that have more than 20% of missing data.
+2. *sites_ref.R* removes sites that are not in the reference sequence and *subset_filter.R* will filter sites that have more than 20% of missing data.

 3. Accessing the sequences is slow.
-You can subset data with subset_fasta.R
+You can subset data with *subset.fasta* function in *subset_data.R*.

 4. Indexing a large file and accessing it via the indexed file can be faster and more efficient.
-For an example, see subset_filter.R
+For an example, see *subset_filter.R*.

-5. Quick estimates are generated with fast_covid.R
+5. Quick estimates are generated with *fast_covid.R*.

 6. Estimates of Mutation rate